nylander/birdscanner2/README.md

 ## Concatenate output from separate runs

-If different runs have been made *with the same references data*, then the separate runs can be combined using the helper script [`bs2-gather-genes.pl`](workflow/scripts/bs2-gather-genes.pl).
+If different runs have been made *with the same reference data*, then the separate runs can be combined using the helper script [`bs2-gather-genes.pl`](workflow/scripts/bs2-gather-genes.pl).
 For example, if genome `Apa.gz` and `Bpa.gz` have been run against the same set of references